statamic-rad-pack/shopify/docs/content/en/setup.md

 ### Quick Setup

-Then copy across the assets, config, and JS with:
+To copy the blueprints, configs, javascript(s), and theme files you can publish everything.
+I'd advise using the granular approach to set only the things you need up.

 ```bash
 php artisan vendor:publish --provider="Jackabox\Shopify\ServiceProvider"